kainam-jg/kimball/TESTS.md

 ### **Multi-Statement Transformations** ✅ **WORKING**

 **Important**: Transformations are stored in separate tables based on stage:
-- `metadata.transformation1` → stage1 transformations
+- `metadata.transformation1` → stage1 transformations (bronze to silver)
-- `metadata.transformation2` → stage2 transformations
+- `metadata.transformation2` → stage2 transformations (silver to silver)
-- `metadata.transformation3` → stage3 transformations
+- `metadata.transformation3` → stage3 transformations (silver to gold star schema)
-- `metadata.transformation4` → stage4 transformations
+- `metadata.transformation4` → stage4 transformations (gold star schema to One Big Table)

 All tables use the same schema and are automatically created when needed.